Chapter 7: The Statistics Of Carnage - The Man Who Saw Tomorrow: Mazi Nnamdi Kanu, His Prophecies, and the Unfinished History of a Great Nation

 Phase 2: Industrial (2019–2025)

-The industry became digitized.
+The industry became digitized, leveraging Nigeria’s fintech infrastructure to process payments efficiently.
 Forensic reports from the Nigerian Financial Intelligence Unit (NFIU) reveal the integration of Fintech and Cryptocurrency.
-Ransom payments moved from “Ghana-Must-Go” bags to USDT (Tether) transfers and Point of Sale (POS) terminal laundering - [4].
+Ransom payments moved from “Ghana-Must-Go” bags—physical cash delivered in person—to USDT (Tether) transfers and Point of Sale (POS) terminal laundering [4].

 The “Trillion Naira” Economy:

 The NBS reported that Nigerians paid ₦2.23 Trillion in ransoms between 2023 and 2024 [5].
 Even if discounted for inflation, this figure represents a massive transfer of wealth from the middle class to the criminal class.
-The “Kidnap Tax” has become more efficient than the Federal Inland Revenue Service.
+The “Kidnap Tax” has become more efficient than the Federal Inland Revenue Service, collecting revenue with greater consistency and lower overhead.

 The “Investigative Evidence” Box